-I’ve had a lot of experience with 40B projects in my district and while they can be difficult to stop it is not impossible.
+- There have been many 40B projects proposed across the Commonwealth and while they can be difficult to stop it is not impossible.
 We should keep in mind that while Chapter 40B allows a developer the ability to ignore local zoning laws they are still bound by environmental laws, including the Wetlands Protection Act.
-Mass Audubon has some very good information here:
+Mass Audubon has some very good information HERE.

 If you or anyone you know has any additional questions or concerns about this or any other issue please do contact me.
 My staff and I would be more than happy to help.